lulzzz/datalayer/docs/docs/helm-charts/index.md

 ---
-title: Helm Charts
+title: Deploy with Helm Charts on K8S
 ---

-# Deploy with Helm Charts on a Kubernetes cluster

 ## Prerequisite